spco/git-short-course/_episodes/15-branching.md

 * 0f787d0 Start notes on Mars as a base.
 ~~~
 {: .output}
+This shows us that `HEAD` is at `master` (denoted by the arrow), and `origin/master` is
+at the same point in history.

-Now that we're happy that we're up to date, we're goin to make a new branch that is
+Now that we're happy that we're up to date, we're going to make a new branch that is
 _based_ on the latest commit on master.
 ~~~
 git branch new_branch